altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 `
 'todo: add code bit here'
 `
-~A clarity pieced his hearing: burrowing to his brain~ *The navigator pulled his hand away*
+~A clarity pierced his hearing: burrowing to his brain~ *The navigator pulled his hand away*
 ~As he did that Kent felt a muteness, not of hearing but of mind~ ~He remembered what he understood in that moment, but Alacira's voice returned to nonsense to him~